What Tools You Need to Change a Car Battery

 How to use these tools

-Let’s take a look at how you would use these tools to change a car battery.
+Let’s look at how you would use these tools to change a car battery.

 Battery Terminal Brush

-You will need a battery terminal brush to scrub the corroded battery terminal.
-Just insert the brush and twist the clean your battery positive and negative clamps.
+You will need a battery terminal brush to scrub the corroded terminal.
+Insert the brush, twist, and clean your battery’s positive and negative clamps.

 Make sure to clean the battery post as well.